hindmasj/my-nifi-cluster/docs/experiment-fork_join_enrichment.md

 ### [Home](../README.md) | [Up](experiments.md) | [Prev (Unpacking Lookups)](experiment-unpacking_lookups.md)
 ---
-# Fork / Merge Enrichment
+# Fork / Join Enrichment
 This flow follows on from the previous session, now trying to incorporate the use of record style results, unescaped and copied into the enriched record.
 The flow is complex show is broken down here into separate phases.

 The completed flow, which serves both this experiment and the previous, has been saved as a template in "flow_templates/Unescape_JSON.xml".